ThomasGareau/thomasgareau/_pages/about.md

 My work investigates how changing economic structures and labour markets reshape political cleavages and welfare states in Québec, Canada, the United States, Western Europe, and other post-industrial democracies.
 I also study territorial identities, party-system change, the origins of the “diploma divide,” and the political economy of housing.

-From May to July 2025, I am a visiting researcher at the *Cluster of Excellence “The Politics of Inequality”* in Konstanz, Germany.
+From May to July 2025, I am on a research stay at the *Cluster of Excellence “The Politics of Inequality”* in Konstanz, Germany.
 Feel free to contact me at **tg454[at]cornell.edu**.

 <hr style="border: 0; border-top: 3px solid #333; margin: 2rem 0;">